-The Internal Revenue Service issues you a federal Individual Taxpayer Identification Number (ITIN) when you are not eligible for a Social Security number or validly decline one.
+The IRS issues you a federal Individual Taxpayer Identification Number (ITIN) when you are not eligible for a Social Security Number or you validly decline one.

 The ITIN is for tax filing purposes only and is not an authorization to work in the United States.